Section detail

 - A worker is not entitled to benefits if an injury is attributable solely to the serious and wilful misconduct of the worker, unless it results in death or serious functional impairment (POL 08/2017, Serious and Wilful Misconduct).

-- However, a worker may be covered if the injury is the result of the serious and wilful misconduct of another person, if it is determined the worker was a non-participant (i.e., innocent bystander).
+- A worker may be entitled to benefits if the injury is the result of the serious and wilful misconduct of another person, if it is determined the worker was a non-participant (i.e., innocent bystander).
 Coverage for these types of claims will be determined based on whether the worker was in the course of employment at the time of injury.

 Fatalities